 If a client is unable to travel, in circumstances which Escaped to Latin America consider reasonable, then we will attempt to transfer the booking to another suitable person.
 However, the tour arrangements must remain the same and only if all suppliers (including airlines) agree to accept the name change without penalty, and such charges are actually possible.
 Escaped to Latin America may not be able to transfer bookings in this way, as each individual situation will carry with it different penalties and restrictions.

 If a transfer is allowed, then an administration charge of $50 (or equivalent) per person will be made, if the company is notified up to 60 days before departure, plus any extra charges and / or penalties levied by our suppliers.
-Thereafter, all changes will be treated as cancellations and subject to charges as shown below.
+Thereafter, all changes will be treated as cancellations and subject to charges as shown in section 5.

 5. Cancellation by You